 Ojuzu Beads

 OK.
 The Buddha beads, Ojuzu, draped over a wooden statue of a wandering Bodhisattva carrying incense.
 The statue I could have parted with.
-It was a garage sale find, and had little significance to me other than it made me think of the person who gave me the beads.
+It was a garage sale find, and had little significance to me other than it made me think of the monk who gave me the beads, and pronounced me a Buddhist priest.
 Now that the carving and the beads have become forever linked, they will have to stay together.

 Ojuzu Beads